TZstatsADS/Spring2019-Proj4-group5/README.md

 ![image](figs/intro.png)

+Attention!!!!!!!
+Our detection file is in the doc and our correction file is in main menu.!!!!!!!!!!!!!!

 ### [Full Project Description](doc/project4_desc.md)
 Our team is trying to realize the algorithm from paper D3 + C4.
 For the detection part, we firstly constructed features that we can use to define a "garbadge" word.
 For instance: